 What is a Dark Kitchen?
 The Basic Functions…

 What is a dark kitchen?
-Also known as virtual, remote, commissary, ghost kitchens or cloud kitchens, unlike a traditional restaurant, a dark kitchen is a professional commercial kitchen that only produces food for delivery.
-It contains the kitchen equipment and facilities needed to prepare food but has no dining area for customers.
+Also known as virtual, remote, commissary, ghost kitchens or cloud kitchens, unlike a traditional restaurant, a dark kitchen is a professional commercial kitchen that only produces food for sale on delivery platforms.
+Dark kitchen rentals contain facilities needed to prepare food but have no dining area or collection point for customers.
 The dark kitchen business model easily enables the creation and transitioning of a brand concept to be able to target specific demographics.

 The Rise of Virtual Kitchens

-Hundreds of dark kitchens are now operating all over the UK with the majority in London and online orders and deliveries are now accounting for around 30% of sales in the food industry.
+Hundreds of dark kitchens are now operating all over the UK with the majority in London and online orders and deliveries via food delivery apps now account for around 30% of sales in the food industry.

 Restaurant owners are deciding to add a delivery brand to their existing brick-and-mortar restaurant kitchen.
 Taking advantage of an existing kitchen by incorporating a delivery-only restaurant can capitalise on the in-house offering.